-Bernard Wooley posed with a dahlia bloom as big as his head in 1976, and Quacky the Clown — a master of twisting balloons into the shape of animals while dressed in yellow duck feet, long eyelashes and a top hat — was a hit with most kids.
+In fact, Bernard Wooley posed with a dahlia bloom as big as his head in 1976.
+Quacky the Clown — a master of twisting balloons into the shape of animals while dressed in yellow duck feet, long eyelashes and a top hat — was a hit with most kids.

 As a long line of children formed for the free balloons, Quacky confided to a reporter: “My kids hate balloons.
 They were ‘carneys’ for a long time and I guess over the years they’ve seen one too many.”

 Cars race around the track at the Montgomery County Fairgrouds in 1975.
 DAYTON DAILY NEWS ARCHIVE

 A 1985 story featured Paul and Jean Grusenmeyer, their six children and multiple Guernsey cows who made a second home at the Montgomery County Fair for a quarter century.